 WISC’s first action was to conduct a survey of the community, and all the activities undertaken have been led by what the community has asked for.
 To date, this has included a website, a series of webinars on topics such as work life balance, careers outside of academia, and communicating science effectively together with vMASC (the Royal Society of Chemistry’s Macrocyclic and Supramolecular Chemistry Special Interest Group), a mentoring programme, and specific community clusters to support groups who are further marginalised.
 The community clusters include one focused on parents (including step-parents, foster parents, adoptive parents and prospective parents), one for disabled/chronically ill/neurodivergent people, and a new cluster for those who are 1st Gen into Higher Education.
 All the clusters are open to all genders.

 WISC takes an inclusive feminist approach to research – deliberately using embodied and creative research methods to allow people to share stories.
 Our programme of research incorporates collaborative autoethnography and reflexivity as well as more traditional qualitative online surveys.
-Our research spanned the initial global lockdowns in 2020-21, and so we were able to record .
+Our research spanned the initial global lockdowns in 2020-21, and so we were able to record lived experiences of lab researchers through COVID-19.
 However, our aim is to now go beyond this, and to become agents of change within chemistry and science with a model of how to do things differently.

 In our book we wanted to discuss the intersectional barriers that face women in academia generally and science specifically.
-We shared our own experiences, and created a series of fictional vignettes that were synthesised from two years of research data with women PIs, PhD students, postdocs and the wider community.
+We shared our own experiences, and created a series of fictional vignettes that were synthesised from two years of research data with women PIs, PhD students, postdocs, and the wider community.
 These vignettes were designed to share stories that came from the research, without exposing any one to the dangers associated with whistleblowing or complaining.

 WISC is very determined to hold true to an intersectional feminist focus.
 At the moment we are engaged in a number of projects funded by the Royal Society (APX\R1\201170), UKRI (MR/T020415/1), RSC D&I funds and the Universities of Kiel and Kent.
 These include working with Empowering Female Minds in STEM to increase the visibility of Black women in chemistry and SciComm, with the NADSN STEMM Action Group to create the virtual accessible chemistry lab of the future, and upcoming research on the barriers faced by 1st Gen scientists.
 We are expanding the model of support we have created for students in research groups led by women by adapting it to address issues of attrition among PhD students in a biosciences doctoral training partnership, and have been asked to bring our model of collaborative autoethnography project to women in biochemistry in South Africa, to support them as they negotiate the specific barriers they face there.